teenvio/tesu-widget/readme.txt

 == Description ==

-Simple WordPress plugin to create a bar/layer with a simple form to indicate the contact data to call: name, email and telephone.
+Simple WordPress plugin to generate a form so that your e-mail can be included in the list of newletters

 == Installation ==